 I’ve previously shared our vision for personalized hot desking experiences at the office to create inclusive experiences in shared spaces.
 We are furthering that vision with the 8875.
 It’s an affordable solution for hot desking where users will be able to simply scan a QR code to login and access their schedule, join meetings, and make or receive phone calls from their own business phone number — making even shared spaces at the office feel personal.

-An equal seat at the conference room table
+An equal seat at the conference room table Return to in-person

 If you had the opportunity to join remote participants from a conference room pre-pandemic, you might remember the experience.
 Remote participants on the call would have their own window, often with their name somewhere within the picture.
 A conference room joins the call, and suddenly 10 floating heads appear in one small on-screen window.
 Something like CONF-FL2 would be the label.
 Companies like Rebel are the forerunners of this megatrend, adapting their workspaces for hybrid work and hybrid events at scale.